 Nitrogen is a common element in the Universe.
 It’s actually the most common element in the air that makes up Earth’s atmosphere.
+So why pay for a high-nitrogen fertilizer!?
 Unfortunately for our plants, it’s not super common in the Earth’s crust (AKA our garden soil).

 How Nitrogen is Added to Soil

 Nitrogen particles move through our environment in a cyclical manner.
 It’s converted into different forms as it moves through different structures in eco-systems.
 Bacteria can help bring atmospheric nitrogen down into soil (especially on legume plants like clover, peas, or alfalfa).
 Nitrogen particles in soil can also be transported through soil by groundwater.

 How Do You Add Nitrogen to Compost

 Nitrogen is generally added to compost by adding leafy greens to the mix.
 Blades of grass, pruned leafy twigs, deciduous leaves, and other green leaves are generally high in nitrogen.
 Nitrogen can also be added to compost by adding coffee grounds.
 Here are instructions for making nitrogen-rich plant food from autumn leaves and coffee grounds.

 Nitrogen is an essential nutrient for plant growth.
 Nitrogen particles make up a part of a plant’s many cells.
 Without nitrogen, a plant cannot build the cells it needs to grow and thrive.
 Without enough nitrogen, the plant will not be able to produce enough molecules to photosynthesize food from the sun.